Shaun Ryder: Other work

-Ryder collaborated with Intastella in 1993 on the track 'Can You Fly Like You Mean It?' and in 1997, Ryder featured on the Agent Provocateur album Where the Wild Things Are on track 'Agent Dan'.
+Ryder collaborated with the alternative rock band Intastella in 1993 on the track "Can You Fly Like You Mean It?" and in 1997, Ryder featured on the Agent Provocateur's debut studio album Where the Wild Things Are on the track "Agent Dan".

-He appeared on British tenor Russell Watson's 2001 debut album The Voice, lending his vocals to a cover version of the Freddie Mercury and Montserrat Caballé song "Barcelona".
+He appeared on the English tenor Russell Watson's debut studio album The Voice (2001), lending his vocals to a cover version of the Freddie Mercury and Montserrat Caballé song "Barcelona".

-In 2004, Ryder had a voice acting role in the video game Grand Theft Auto: San Andreas in which he played Maccer, a washed-up, masturbation-addicted musician who was planning a major comeback tour.
+In 2004, Ryder had a voice acting role in the action-adventure game Grand Theft Auto: San Andreas in which he played Maccer, a washed-up, masturbation-addicted musician who was planning a major comeback tour.

 Ryder appeared in Peter Kay's "Is This the Way to Amarillo?" charity music video in 2005.
-Also in 2005, he collaborated with Gorillaz on "Dare", a song on their Demon Days album.
-Chris Evans stated at the 2006 Brit Awards that the song was originally called "It's There", but was changed as Ryder's thick Mancunian accent made him pronounce the word "there" as "dare".
+Also in 2005, he collaborated with Gorillaz on "Dare", a song on their second studio album Demon Days.
+Chris Evans stated at the Brit Awards 2006 that the song was originally called "It's There", but was changed as Ryder's thick Mancunian accent made him pronounce the word "there" as "dare".

+In 2021, he released his second solo studio album Visits from Future Technology.

-In 2023 Ryder collaborated with The Lottery Winners on the track "Money" from their album Anxiety Replacement Therapy.
+In 2023, Ryder collaborated with the indie pop band the Lottery Winners on the track "Money" from their fifth studio album Anxiety Replacement Therapy.
 This track was released as a single on 16 February 2023.

 Other work

 Writing

 Ryder wrote a column for the Daily Sport, in which he commented on current events and celebrities.
-The column was ghostwritten with journalist John Warburton, who would write a book about the Happy Mondays reunion in the late 1990s, and co-credited it to Ryder.
+The column was ghostwritten with journalist John Warburton, who would write a book about the Happy Mondays' reunion in the late 1990s, and co-credited it to Ryder.
 He said he "didn't really have anything to do with it at all," explaining that Warburton had approached him to write a biography.
 Ryder said he was not interested in the idea at the time, but allowed him to accompany the band on tour and document the proceedings.

 In 2011, Ryder published his autobiography, Twisting My Melon: The Autobiography.
 It was optioned by Granada Television and writer Danny Brocklehurst enlisted to write the screenplay.